vikrampawar/book-highlights/pages/reactive-programming-with-rxjava.md

 After many false starts it finally dawned on us that by dualizing the Iterable/Iterator interface for synchronous collections, we could obtain a pair of interfaces to represent asynchronous event streams, with all the familiar sequence operators such as map, filter, scan, zip, groupBy, etc. for transforming and combining asynchronous data streams, and thus Rx was born somewhere in the summer of 2007. ([link](https://learning.oreilly.com/library/view/-/9781491931646/foreword01.html#cb03289c-fb3b-40d5-8084-eadca62cfe28))

-## Introduction

-Note from Tomasz Nurkiewicz
-I first came across RxJava around 2013 while working for a financial institution.
-We were dealing with large streams of market data processed in real-time.
-By then, the data pipeline consisted of Kafka delivering messages, Akka processing trades, Clojure transforming data, and a custom-built language for propagating changes throughout the system.
-RxJava was a very compelling choice because it had a uniform API that worked very well for different sources of data. ([link](https://learning.oreilly.com/library/view/-/9781491931646/preface01.html#7dfc748a-2d1e-4af8-a13e-ebb26ce27504))

 ## 1. Reactive Programming with RxJava

-Hence this is where the tagline for Reactive Extensions (Rx) in general and RxJava specifically comes from, “a library for composing asynchronous and event-based programs.”
-RxJava is a concrete implementation of reactive programming principles influenced by functional and data-flow programming. ([link](https://learning.oreilly.com/library/view/-/9781491931646/ch01.html#daba1122-188d-418b-bad1-30e27f3a38bd))
+Hence this is where the tagline for Reactive Extensions (Rx) in general and RxJava specifically comes from, â€œa library for composing asynchronous and event-based programs.â€ RxJava is a concrete implementation of reactive programming principles influenced by functional and data-flow programming. ([link](https://learning.oreilly.com/library/view/-/9781491931646/ch01.html#daba1122-188d-418b-bad1-30e27f3a38bd))

 you need to combine events (or asynchronous responses from functions or network calls), have conditional logic interacting between them, and must handle failure scenarios and resource cleanup on any and all of them.
 This is where the reactive-imperative approach begins to dramatically increase in complexity and reactive-functional programming begins to shine ([link](https://learning.oreilly.com/library/view/-/9781491931646/ch01.html#e17eca08-90e9-4c96-84b6-38e5cf8617d8))